UCSF-DataSci/05-first-exam-klouie07/README.md

 ### Task

-Run the script and check the output (include all files in your assignmentrepository).
+Run the script and check the output (include all files in your assignment repository).

 ### Example usage
 ```